Rebecca Paul (politician)

-Rebecca Sheila Paul is a British Conservative politician and accountant who has served as a Surrey County Councillor for Tadworth, Walton & Kingswood since 2021 and the Member of Parliament (MP) for Reigate since 2024.
+Rebecca Sheila Paul (born 1979) is a British politician who has served as Shadow Secretary of State for Digital, Culture, Media and Sport since 2026.
+A member of the Conservative Party, she has been the Member of Parliament (MP) for Reigate since 2024 and a Surrey County Councillor for Tadworth, Walton & Kingswood since 2021.

 Biography

+Early career

-Rebecca Paul has worked in tax management for businesses and charities.
+Rebecca Paul has worked in tax management for businesses and charities, including working as a consultant for EY and director of tax at Diageo.
 She worked in Parliament for Robin Millar, MP for Aberconwy, from 2019 to 2024.

-Early political career
+Political career

 Paul was elected as the councillor for Tadworth, Walton and Kingswood at the 2021 Surrey County Council election with 70 per cent of the vote share.
 She served as the Deputy Cabinet Member for Levelling Up on Surrey County Council from 2021 to 2023.

 In July 2023, Paul was selected as the Conservative prospective parliamentary candidate for Reigate.
 The incumbent MP, Crispin Blunt, was elected as a Conservative but had the whip removed and did not stand again.

 Member of Parliament

+2024

 At the 2024 general election, she won the seat with 35 per cent of the vote share and a majority of 3,187.
 She said that she was "really concerned that there will be a rush of parents applying for an Education, Health and Care Plan which will put significant pressure on the local authorities" as a result of government plans to put VAT on independent school fees.
 At Prime Minister's Questions, in September 2024, she asked if Keir Starmer would consider broadening Winter Fuel Payment eligibility for lower income pensioners.
 She and five other MPs argued in an open letter to the chancellor Rachel Reeves in September 2024 that families of children with special educational needs (SEND) should be exempt from government plans to put VAT on independent school fees.
 She was appointed as Opposition Assistant Whip on 18 November 2024.
 She expressed support in December 2024 for the construction of a new fire station in Banstead.